sullivtr/terraform-provider-graphql/README.md

   ```
   if that makes you sleep better at night.

-  If your delete events require more than one key/variable, you can pass unlimited maps to the `mutation_keys` list.
+  If your delete events require more than one key/variable, you can pass unlimited key:pairs to the `mutation_keys` list.
 For example, for two keys you would use this:
     ```
     {
       "id" = "todo.id"